 (4) All shots are fired at center mass.
-Initial shot of each sequence of fire shall be fired double action, with all subsequent shots fired singled action.
+Initial shot of each sequence of fire shall be fired double action, with all subsequent shots fired single action.
 Prior to holstering, the weapon will be de-cocked and the safety engaged.

-(5) Flashlight Technique.
-Required to use the Ayoob method with flashlight held in non-firing hand in front of the body, immediately next to and touching the firing hand.
-The flashlight should be used judiciously and only for target identification immediately prior to shooting.
+(5) Flashlight technique.
+Shooters may use any of the following flashlight techniques: side-by-side, back of hand-to-back of hand, or the off-set.
 After firing, the light should be extinguished immediately.
 The shooter must be able to load, unload, and clear the weapon by feel during this course of fire.

-Yard Line Rounds Sequence Remarks

-3 б From ready, 2 rds/3 sec Minimal ambient light

-From ready, 2 rds/3 sec

-From ready, 2 rds/3 sec

-7 6 From ready, 2 rds/3 sec Flashlight

-From ready, 2 rds/3 sec

-From ready, 2 rds/3 sec

-15 6 From ready, 2 rds/3 sec Vehicle or improvised light such as vehicle code lights
+Yard Line Rounds Sequence Remarks 3 6 From ready, 2 rounds/3 sec From ready, 2 rounds/3 sec From ready, 2 rounds/3 sec Minimal ambient light (sufficient to distinguish the targets) 7 6 From ready, 2 rounds/3 sec From ready, 2 rounds/3 sec From ready, 2 rounds/3 sec Flashlight 15 6 From ready, 2 rounds/3 sec From ready, 2 rounds/3 sec Vehicle or improvised light such as vehicle code lights

-From ready, 2 rds/3 sec

-From ready, 2 rds/3 sec